sourabh-sabharwal/Sentiment-Analysis-of-Amazon-Product-Reviews-using-NLP/README.md

-# Sentiment-Analysis-of-Amazon-Product-Reviews-using-NLP
+# Sentiment-Analysis-of-Amazon-Products-using-NLP-Reviews
-Sentiment Analysis of Amazon Product Reviews using NLP
+Sentiment Analysis of Amazon Products using NLP on Reviews

 Model: Amazon Product Analysis based on user reviews.